 - Unit Value 6 units

-Content will focus on concepts, solutions practical application of Maxwell's time dependent equations of eletrodynamics to topical areas such as classical optics and atom optics.
+Content will focus on concepts and practical application of Maxwell's equations aiming to develop understanding of fundamental effects of electromagnetism and optics.
+This includes guiding, radiation and scattering of electromagnetic waves, and particle dynamics in electromagnetic fields.
 Content will also include the relativistic formulation of Maxwell's equations and application of the relativistic formulation of Maxwell's equations.
 This course is one of the 3rd year options for the physics major, and is recommended for those intending to do honours in Physics.

 Upon successful completion, students will have the knowledge and skills to: